ristiisa/pocketrgb-et/README.md

 ![blue-green](screenshots/blue-green.bmp)

 ## To-do
+* Restore SGB boarders
 * Fix MissingNo. not having the correct graphics, if possible.
 This could potentially also fix MissingNo. corrupting Hall of Fame data.
 * Restore the title screen scrolling for R/G

 ## Credits

-* MoriyaFaith for his original pokejp project
+* MoriyaFaith for his original pokejp project and Masaru2 for his fork
 * [pokered](https://github.com/pret/pokered) for serving as a base dissassembly
 * Alchav's fork of pokered, which allowed usage of the RG sprites
 * Rangi42 for creating Tilemap Studio and Polished Map, allowing for editing of tilemaps, Cerulean Cave and the Japanese Map Border Layout